-Good communciation skills to use with people with dementia related needs
+Good communication skills to use with people with dementia related needs

-Make a good first impression (identify who you are; smile; approach person from the front; handshake if appropriate; cheerful and relaxed approach)
+- Make a good first impression and identify who you are; smile; approach the person from the front; handshake if appropriate; cheerful and relaxed approach.

-The secret of Good Timing (some people will have good or better times of the day when it is best to ask people to do something.
+- Some people will have good or better times of the day when it is best to ask people to do something.
 Try to listen to the refusal and respect it.
-If it is essential - sometimes just bringing up the matter later will work well).
+Sometimes just bringing up the matter later will work well.

-Be conscious of non verbal communication (as language fails a person, they will look for non-verbal clues.
-The person can get a message from the care workers' tone, volume of voice, posture, hand gestures).
+- Be conscious of non verbal communication - the person can get a message from tone, volume of voice, posture and hand gestures.

-Use life story often - make reference to the persons biography, who they are as often as you can.
-Some people do this for example, even in greeting, give compliments, reminiscence, provide appropriate distractions, introduce the person to others and not what subjects should be avoided.
+- Use life story often - make reference to the persons biography, who they are as often as you can.
 Using past successes and present abilities helps communications and helps a person feel good about themselves.

-Use humour (sharing a joke or a funny moment creates warmth, happiness, laughter and a positive environment; people with dementia may focus very quickly on emotional 'mood', so trying to create a happy atmosphere can often be picked up by people with dementia who will feel positive too.
+- Use humour - sharing a joke or a funny moment creates warmth, happiness, laughter and a positive environment; try to create a happy atmosphere that can be picked up by people living with dementia who will feel positive too.